mandelsoft/ttyprogress/README.md

 ### Text Output with Spinner Title Line

 The `Text` progress indicator visualizes an output steam.
-During the progress it shows a configued number of trailing lines by providing an `io.Writer`, like a [Text](#text-output) indicator.
+During the progress it shows a configured number of trailing lines by providing an `io.Writer`, like a [Text](#text-output) indicator.
 But instead an optional simple static title line a [Spinner](#spinner) is used.